AnPophale/AM5630-Foundations-of-CFD/README.md

 a_{P} = a_{W} + a_{E} + a_{S} + a_{N}
 ```

-A negative constant source term can give divergence during the numerical procdedure to solve the system of equations, hence we make the follwing adjustment for numerical stability shifting the source term to the LHS from the RHS, using $`T_old`$ which is the value of the temperature from the previous iteration.
+A negative constant source term can give divergence during the numerical procedure to solve the system of equations, hence we make the following adjustment for numerical stability shifting the source term to the LHS from the RHS, using $`T_old`$ which is the value of the temperature from the previous iteration.
 ```math
 a_{P} = a_{W} + a_{E} + a_{S} + a_{N} + \frac{S \Delta x \Delta y}{T_{old}}
 ```